kubedb/docs/docs/guides/singlestore/backup/kubestash/auto-backup/index.md

   totalComponents: 1
 ```

-> KubeStash uses the `mysqldump` command to take backups of target MySQL databases.
+> KubeStash uses the `mysqldump` command to take backups of target SingleStore databases.
 Therefore, the component name for `logical backups` is set as `dump`.

 Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `/blueprint/default-blueprint/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `blueprint/default-blueprintrepository/snapshots` directory.